AdamSobieski/Foundation/Notes/Selecting Events with Style.md

 .cls1:has(> [key1='value1']) { log: true; }
 ```

-A multi-valued special-purpose CSS property, `subscribe` could, similarly, indicate which logs to log selected events to.
+A multi-valued special-purpose CSS property, `subscribe`, could, similarly, indicate which logs to log selected events to.

 ```css
 .cls1:has(> [key1='value1']) { subscribe: log1 log2; }